JarekWnuk/multinational-retail-data-centralisation/README.md

 In the above line, pd.eval(x) takes in "x" as a string and calculates the contents.
 This means that entries containing: weight * quantity get calculated, correcting the entry.
 Similar logic has been applied to less complex entries that just required a change of unit.

+**data_extraction.py**

+This is the main script, containing the class DataExtractor.
+Methods included in the class focus on extracting data from various sources.
+Classes from the other two files, mentioned above, are imported and used together to achieve the final data outcome.

-A couple of observations for every dataset processed:
+A couple of observations for the datasets processed:
 - string entries of 'NULL'
 - incorrect entries of an alphanumerical format with 10 characters, for example: XYZ123XU8E
 - dates in mixed formats
+- mixed data types in columns

+### Milestone 3: Create the database schema
+The star-based schema considers one of the tables as the centre of all information.
+The main table contains foreign keys that reference the primary keys in the other tables prefixed with "dim" and referred to as dimension tables.
+Tables with clean data already exist in the local database following actions listed in Milestone 2.
+The next task involved converting data types for certain columns to SQL recognised types, for instance:
+- TEXT columns converted to UUID, FLOAT, VARCHAR, DATE or BOOL
-- data_extraction.py
+- BIGINT to SMALLINT

-This is the main script, containing the class DataExtractor.
-Methods included in the class focus on extracting data from various sources.
-Classes from the other two files, mentioned above, are imported and used together to achieve the final data outcome.
+The project assumed most columns were TEXT, however, during the data cleaning process I have converted the data types to ones that were found more suitable using Pandas, which made the task simpler going forward.
+For some columns that needed convertion to VARCHAR there was a requirement to implement a constraint on the maximum length of allowed entries.

+To show the maximum character length in a given column in SQL the following clause was used:

+    SELECT MAX(LENGTH( column_name ))
+        FROM table_name;

+To convert column to VARCHAR and add max length constraint:

+    ALTER TABLE table_name
+	    ALTER COLUMN column_name TYPE VARCHAR( max_number_of_chars );

+The PRIMARY and FOREIGN KEY constraints were added as follows:

+    ALTER TABLE table_name
+        ADD PRIMARY KEY (column_name),
+        ADD FOREIGN KEY (column_name_in_current_table) REFERENCES column_name_in_ref_table (column_name_in_current_table);

+Note that when adding the FOREIGN KEY constraint the entries in the current column need to match entries in the referenced column.